The looming question as Harris returns to Northern Triangle: Will corruption stymie progress?

+But Harris’s attendance at the inauguration Thursday also provided a potent image of change in both countries.
+Harris, the first female vice president of the United States, stood to the side of the stage as Castro, the first female president of Honduras, delivered her inaugural address.

+Harris traveled with all the trappings of a head of state — a ceremonial military escort, a red carpet rolled to the door of her helicopter, and a receiving line of Honduran officials — and when she was introduced at the inauguration, there were loud cheers and a chant of “Viva Honduras!” as she waved to the crowd.

-Harris will attend the inauguration Thursday morning and then participate in a bilateral meeting with Castro in the afternoon.
+Harris was scheduled to participate in a bilateral meeting with Castro in the afternoon.
 The trip is Harris’s second to the Northern Triangle region of Central America since President Biden asked her to lead the administration’s efforts to attack the root causes of migration from Honduras, Guatemala and El Salvador — a complex and politically volatile issue that has bedeviled generations of political leaders.

 But the visit, and the hope that Castro’s government will resist the allure of authoritarianism and the dollars of drug cartels, underscores just how pervasive corruption in the region has become.
 The previous occupant of the Honduran presidential palace, Juan Orlando Hernández, has been named as an unindicted co-conspirator of narco-traffickers, accused of taking millions in bribes.
 In neighboring Guatemala, prosecutors are trying to determine whether Russian business executives bribed President Alejandro Giammattei to obtain a dock that would help their mining interests.
 Nearly half a dozen people connected with El Salvador’s president have been accused of corruption.